 When taking into account all of the benefits above, continuous thermal monitoring can offer a significant boost in ROI over traditional IR thermography.
 In my last post I noted how thermography has been estimated to deliver up to a 4:1 payback, if issues are followed up with timely repairs.
 In comparison, over a 20-year lifetime, a thermal monitoring solution can deliver up to a 10:1 ROI, when both CAPEX and OPEX are accounted for.

 Schneider Electric offers a range of thermal monitoring solutions that integrate seamlessly with our EcoStruxure™ Power solutions.
-To learn more about thermal monitoring, download the Schneider Electric white paper “How thermal monitoring reduces risk of fire more effectively than IR thermography”.
+To learn more about thermal monitoring, download the Schneider Electric white paper “How thermal monitoring reduces risk of fire more effectively than IR thermography” and view our video below.